News Release - 03 September 2015

 The Global Fund began with a dream: a dream of creating a “war chest” of funding that would support the fight against AIDS, TB and malaria.
 Today that dream is a reality.
-Programs supported by the Global Fund in more than 140 countries, as of December 2014, have 7.3 million people on antiretroviral therapy for AIDS, have tested and treated 12.3 million people for TB, and have distributed 450 million insecticide-treated nets to protect families against malaria.
+Programs supported by the Global Fund, as of July 2015, have 8.1 million people on antiretroviral therapy for AIDS, have tested and treated 13.2 million people for TB, and have distributed 548 million insecticide-treated nets to protect families against malaria.

 While these numbers represent tremendous efforts made by technical partners and implementers around the world, and countries have made significant progress against targets, in and of themselves these indicators do not provide a view of the “big picture.”
 For this reason, the Global Fund does not simply count outcomes (numbers of people treated or of interventions carried out) and is also measuring and reporting the impact on the diseases.